-Data from EMA (European Medicines Agency) - Curated by Marshall Pearce - Last updated 10 November 2017
+Data from EMA (European Medicines Agency) - Curated by EPG Health - Last updated 10 November 2017

 - in adults and children aged 1 to 18 years on haemodialysis and adult patients on peritoneal dialysis.